Videoton (company): 1938-1991: The early years and the state era of VIDEOTON

 The legal predecessor of VIDEOTON was founded in 1938.
-After World War II, the company was rebuilt, and owned by the state between 1955-1991.
+After World War II, the company was rebuilt, and owned by the state between 1955 and 1991.
 It developed, produced and sold Videoton branded consumer, computer and defense electronics.
 The company's named officially became VIDEOTON Electronics in 1981.
 After the political changes in the early 90s – especially due to the cancelled orders of the East-European market – the company got into difficult situation, causing its liquidation to begin in 1991.
 The current shareholders and Hungarian Credit Bank and Euroinvest Ltd. acquired the company's assets in a public tender.